 I have been there.
-So disorganized that it hurts, you can’t find anything you are looking for, and your kids are standing there waiting for their homeschool lessons.
-Here are some of my hopefully helpful tips to help the disorganized homeschool mom in each of us.
+So disorganized that it hurts, you can’t find anything you are looking for.
+Your kids are standing there waiting for their homeschool lessons and you have no idea where they went.
+Here I’m sharing some of my hopefully helpful tips to help the disorganized homeschool mom in each of us.

 Helpful Tips for the Disorganized Homeschool Mom

 This post contains affiliate links, see my disclosure policy for more information.

 I still have times when I can’t find everything that I am looking for but things have gotten so much better.
 That disorganized feeling can really tire you out, and make you feel like a failure.
 I don’t want that for myself, and I don’t want that for for.

 Find a planner for the Disorganized Homeschool Mom